chef-boneyard/windows/README.md

 ```

 ### windows_printer
-**Note** Include `recipe[powershell]` on the node's expanded run list
-  to ensure the powershell cookbook is downloaded to avoid circular
-  dependency.

 Create Windows printer.
 Note that this doesn't currently install a printer
 driver.
 You must already have the driver installed on the system.